-There are many short and long term health consequences.
+There are many short and long-term health consequences.
 Abuse of stimulants can cause paranoia, high body temperature, and irregular heartbeat.
-Abuse of opioids can cause drowsiness, nausea, constipation, and slowed breathing.
-Abuse of depressants can cause slurred speech, shallow breathing, fatigue, disorientation, lack of coordination, and seizures.
+Opioid abuse can cause drowsiness, nausea, constipation, and slowed breathing.
+Abusing depressants can cause slurred speech, shallow breathing, fatigue, disorientation, lack of coordination, and seizures.
 Abuse of any of these medications can cause drug addiction symptoms.

 How Can I Help a Friend with a Prescription Drug Addiction?